 Pour rooting medium into the hole, pack soil around the cutting and cover the top with 1 inch of soil.
 Water regularly so the soil remains moist but not soggy.
 Place the pot in a sheltered sunny place till spring.

-When shoots appear, set the pot outdoors in a sunny place.
+Set the pot outdoors in a sunny place when shoots appear.
 Keep moist.
 It will take about a year for the sapling to be large enough to safely plant in its chosen spot.
 Do not plant outdoors till all danger of frost has passed.

 Tom King published his first paid story in 1976.
 His book, "Going for the Green: An Insider's Guide to Raising Money With Charity Golf," was published in 2008.
 He received gold awards for screenwriting at the 1994 Worldfest Charleston and 1995 Worldfest Houston International Film Festivals.
 King holds a Bachelor of Arts in communications from Southwestern Adventist College.